 First Nations Curator-Producer Dennis Golding Dennis Golding is a Kamilaroi/Gamilaraay artist from the north west of NSW and was born and raised in Sydney.
 Golding is an artist, curator and consultant who works to present powerful representations of contemporary Aboriginal cultural identity.
 He has worked as curator-producer for the Art Gallery of South Australia, the Australian Design Centre and as a consultant for large scale public art commissions.
 He began his career working for Nura Gili Indigenous Programs UNSW and graduated with a Bachelor of Fine Arts (Honours) at UNSW Art & Design in 2019.

 Curatorial & Media Assistant Jackie De Lacy Jackie De Lacy is an arts writer and worker.
-They have completed a Bachelor of Fine Arts and are currently undergoing an Art Theory Honours program at UNSW Art and Design.
+They have completed a Bachelor of Art Theory at UNSW Art and Design receiving First Class Honours and the University Medal.
 De Lacy has worked as a writer with Next Wave Festival, Murray Art Museum Albury, Runway Journal, Running Dog Journal and NAVA.
-They've also exhibited at Casula Powerhouse Arts Centre, Pari, Tributary Projects, BSA Project Space and Kudos.
-They have worked with Cement Fondu since 2018 across events, design, production, art store and media.
+They've also exhibited at Casula Powerhouse Arts Centre, Pari, Tributary Projects, BSA Project Space and Kudos amongst others.